saintzaw/tp/docs/DeveloperGuide.md

 Main components of the architecture
-Modganiser has a class called `Duke`.
+Modganiser has a class called `Main`.

 * It starts the app up at the beginning and passes the relevant inputs to the `Parser` to be parsed.
 * It saves the name of the user for future uses.